 Super Series Explained

 The Youth and Junior Super Series forms the backbone of our domestic racing and is now a world leading series of highly competitive events for young athletes.
-Athletes wishing to race on the Series will need to qualify at their respective Home Nation Performance Assessment weekend.
-All of the information you need to know on Performance Assessments along with how roll down lists, entry codes and wait lists work can be found in the document below.
+Athletes wishing to race on the Series will need to qualify at the British Performance Assessment weekend.
+All of the information you need to know on the Super Series and Performance Assessments can be found in the documents below:

 Racing in the heat